-• Develop an Offset Area Bushfire Management Plan within 6 months Report on prescribed burn results (area covered, any Y • Install firebreaks and fire trails.
-Inspect and undertake maintenance Υ in compliance with OABMP.
-Report any high intensity (wildfire) to the relevant authorities and report on any impact on the offset area. Υ • Prescribed burning will be undertaken in consultation with, and under the guidance of the Queensland Rural Fire Brigade.
+• Develop an Offset Area Bushfire Management Plan within 6 month of the offset being legally secured.
+Report on prescribed burn results (area covered, any potential negative impact, intensity of burn, learnings) Υ • Install firebreaks and fire trails.
+Inspect and undertake maintenance in compliance with OABMP.
+Report any high intensity (wildfire) to the relevant authorities and report on any impact on the offset area.
+Y Y • Prescribed burning will be undertaken in consultation with, and under the guidance of the Queensland Rural Fire Brigade.
 Monitoring results and maintenance log will be detailed within the annual Offset Area Assessment Report.